The Healthy Church Model captures our vision for our life and work together, both as a diocese and at the local church level.

 We recognise that our expressions of worship need to appeal to all generations and be relevant to the cultures and contexts in which we live.

-Creating a loving community where members enjoy genuine and caring relationships with each other and manage their resources well.
+Creating a loving community where all members enjoy genuine and caring relationships with each other and manage their resources well.

 Individual churches are encouraged to practise inclusive hospitality and promote members’ active participation in congregational life.
 At a diocesan level, we seek opportunities to learn from one another and act together in common ministry and witness.